jerickjoe111/launch-school/RB130/01_blocks/lesson_notes.md

   - lambdas
   - blocks

 A **closure** is a concept in general programming that many languages implement in different ways.
 Closures allow to save chunks of code for a later use and execute them when needed.
-Closures bind their enviroment: they capture references to the surrounding artifacts (like variables or methods) that are in scope when the closures are created, defining an encapsulation or _enclosure_ around everything so they still can be referenced when the closure is executed.
-They can be understood as a special kind of anonymous methods or functions that can be passed around and executed, but with the extra convenience of remembering the entire context in which they were created.
+Closures bind their enviroment: they capture references to the surrounding artifacts (like variables or methods) that are in scope when the closures are created, defining an encapsulation or _enclosure_ around everything so they still can be referenced and even reassigned when the closure is executed.
+They can be understood as a special kind of anonymous methods or functions that can be passed around and executed, but with the extra convenience of _remembering_ the entire context in which they were created.

 The set of references to the closure's environment (the surrounding artifacts in scope at the time of the closure's definition) that a closure retains is called its **binding**
 ___